 - Your driver will wait for you for a maximum of 30 minutes.
-But you don't need to worry, he will have your flight information and he will know more or less how long it will take you from the departure to the meeting point.
+But you don't need to worry, he will have your flight details and will know more or less how long it will take you from the departure to the meeting point.

-- The luggage allowed in the transfer is a suitcase and a carry-on bag, and you will be assisted by the driver to put it in the trunk.
+- The luggage allowed in the transfer is a suitcase and a handbag, and you will have the driver's help to put it in the trunk.
 If you are traveling with any extra luggage such as an instrument or a large bag, I recommend that you mention it at the time of booking or contact the transportation agency before the day of the flight.

-- Transfers cover the area of central Rome, and you can ask to be dropped off at your hotel or anywhere else you prefer, but the driver won't take you outside the limits of the metropolitan area of the city.
+- Transfers cover the area of central Rome, and you can ask to be dropped off at your hotel or anywhere else you prefer, but it is quite possible that the driver will not take you outside the limits of the metropolitan area of the city.

-- It is usually recommended that the return transfer is made 3 hours and a half before the scheduled time of your flight.
+- It is generally recommended that the return transfer be made 3 and a half hours before your scheduled flight time.
 The transportation agency will recommend a time that you are free to modify.

-- Child and infant seats and chairs are available.
-Please request at the time of booking.
+Child and baby seats are available.
+Ask for them at the time of booking.

 5. How to get to Rome from Ciampino by public transport